Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 and washing your hands frequently.

-called pink eye that affects the outer layer of your eye, while Uveitis impacts
+called pink eye, affects the outer layer of your eye, while uveitis impacts

 the middle layer of the eye.
 Typically, follicular conjunctivitis is the